 Benzoyl Peroxide and Salicylic Acid

 Benzoyl peroxide, a common ingredient used to treat acne is rosacea's foe, according to Tanzi: by nature, it increases the skin's oxidative stress, increasing inflammation and premature aging.
-Similarly, salicylic acid, another acne treatment which works by dissolving cell buildup may also be too irritating and drying, causing rosacea to appear even more red and irritated.

 While we sing the praises of glycolic acid at Byrdie HQ for its glow-inducing and skin tone-evening capabilities, Tanzi warns individuals with rosacea to stay away.
 The exfoliating acid is too harsh for rosacea—think about it: glycolic peels often make average skin tingle, so you can only imagine what it will do to already inflamed and red skin.